 Evan Rachel Wood was born on September 7, 1987.
 Wood is an American actress, model, and musician.
 Wood began her acting career in the 1990s.
 Notably, Wood had a starring role as Dolores Abernathy in the HBO series ‘Westworld’ which gave her limelight.

-Evan Rachel Wood has appeared in several television series, including ‘American Gothic’ (1995–96) and Once and Again (1999–2002).
-Wood made her debut at the age of eleven as a leading film actress in the movie ‘Digging to China’ (1998).
+Evan Rachel Wood has appeared in varieties of television series, including ‘American Gothic’ (1995–96) and Once and Again (1999–2002).
+However, Wood made her debut at the age of eleven as a leading film actress in the movie ‘Digging to China’ (1998).

 Wood has appeared in more mainstream films since 2008 that includes ‘The Wrestler’ (2008), ‘Whatever Works’ (2009) and ‘The Ides of March’ (2011).